fly-lang/fly/llvm/docs/MergeFunctions.rst

    return 1;

 Now when *cmpValues* returns 0, we can proceed the comparison procedure.
-Otherwise, if we get (-1 or 1), we need to pass this result to the top level, and finish comparison procedure.
+Otherwise, if we getValue (-1 or 1), we need to pass this result to the top level, and finish comparison procedure.

 cmpConstants